aws/aws-emr-containers-best-practices/content/node-placement/docs/fargate-node-placement.md

 When the job starts the driver pod and executor pods are scheduled only on fargate since both are labeled with the `spark-node-placement: fargate`.
 This is useful when we want to run the entire job on Fargate nodes.
 The maximum vCPU available for the driver pod is 4vCPU.

 ### 2- Place driver pod on EC2 and executor pod on Fargate
-When the driver pod needs more resources(> 4 vCPU), Removing the driver's pod label configuration, will have driver pod not scheduled by the Fargate selector.
+Remove the label from the driver pod to schedule the driver pod on EC2 instances.
+This is especially helpful when driver pod needs more resources (i.e. > 4 vCPU).

 **Request:**
 ```